How we picked our favorites

 At a glance: The best doggie shampoos

-- Earthbath Oatmeal & Aloe Shampoo — Best all-natural for dry, itchy skin
+- Earthbath Oatmeal & Aloe Shampoo — Best for dry, itchy skin

 - 4-Legger USDA Certified Organic Dog Shampoo — Best hypoallergenic

 - Veterinary Formula Clinical Care Medicated Dog Shampoo — Veterinary-grade for skin irritations

 - PetHonesty Antibacterial & Fungus Treatment Shampoo — Best anti-yeast formula

 - Vet’s Best Waterless Dog Bath — Best travel shampoo